crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 #### What is MV*?

-MVC, MVP, HMVC, these are design patterns to help develop web, or server-side applications.
+MVC, MVP, MVVM, HMVC, these are design patterns to help develop web, or server-side applications.
 Let's disect a little bit what MVC actually means in Mojo.

 The "M" in MVC represents a Model.
 A model can be anything that represents **data**, such as a person, message, or a collection of messages.
 Models might also have properties, and/or methods specific to the data it's representing.
 A good example might be `Messages.markAllRead`, `Message.markRead`, or `User.logout`.